ankitp-optimus/python-demo-package-sample-data-with-code/README.md

 ## Terminology
 For my use of “project” and “package” (including “import package” and “distribution package”) see Jim Ratliff, “[Unpacking ‘package’ terminology in Python](https://gist.github.com/jimratliff/fc799e74e8104e6b05e6894ce8555144),” GitHub Gist.

+The PyPI project name is derived from the developer-specified `name` field in `setup.cfg` or `setup.py`.
+Note that, when the project name is formed by two or more separate words joined by a delimiter, PyPI will “normalize” the project name such that the words are joined by a hyphen (`-`) regardless of what the original delimiter was (in particular, underscores (`_`) are common).
+As far as I know, the developer-specified `name` field in `setup.cfg` or `setup.py` has no other significance.
+So, to avoid confusion, I suggest that, when the project name has two or more words joined by delimiters, the developer specify hyphens for the delimiter from the get go, since that’s the form it will ultimately take.

 ## Resources for topics not well covered here
 I will not go into a detailed explanation of many aspects of packaging more generally that are well covered elsewhere, e.g., the `LICENSE`,  `README`, `pyproject.toml`, and `setup.cfg` files (or why I’m